sbecker11/coordinate-axes/README.md

 - **Free Hosting**: Host static websites directly from your GitHub repository for free.
 - **Custom Domains**: Use your own domain name for your GitHub Pages site.
 - **HTTPS Support**: Secure your site with HTTPS.
-- **Automatic Deployment**: Automatically deploy your site when you push changes to your repository.
+- **Automatic Deployment**: Automatically deploy your site when you push changes to your GitHub repository.
-- **ekyll Integration**: Supports Jekyll, a static site generator, for easy site creation and management.
+- **Jekyll Integration**: Supports Jekyll, a static site generator, for easy site creation and management.

 ### Deploying to GitHub Pages